phcs93/prodex/README.md

   - buy me a coffee link

+## database

+  - create an secondary database with "cleaned" data, for example:
+    - basculegion shouldn't have "hasGenderDifferences" set to true since there are different internal ids for each form
+    - alolan rattata/raticate also shouldn't have "hasGenderDifferences" set to true since regional forms doesn't seem to have any differences (in form)
+    - same for totem and gmax variants (I guess)

 ## filter window

   - show pokemon info base on filtered field in the list